seek-oss/scoobie/README.md

 Render an internal link with the same opinions as our [MdxProvider](#mdxprovider):

-- Internal links pass through the `v` and `v-panel` URL parameters for UI version switching
+- Internal links pass through the `v` or [ScoobieLinkProvider] URL parameters for UI version switching

 Unlike [SmartTextLink](#smarttextlink), this is not bound to a parent [Text] as it has no underlying [TextLink].
 It can be used to make complex components navigable rather than just sections of text.

+[scoobielinkprovider]: #scoobielinkprovider
 [text]: https://seek-oss.github.io/braid-design-system/components/Text/
 [textlink]: https://seek-oss.github.io/braid-design-system/components/TextLink/